Japanese

 Step 3: Landing Permit and Residence Card

 Once you arrive in Japan with your Student Visa and pass through immigration, you will be given a Student Residence Status.
 This is your permission to stay in Japan as a student.
-At this point, your Student Visa is no longer important- regardless of whether it is a single- or multiple-entry visa.
+At this point, your Student Visa is no longer important, regardless of whether it is a single- or multiple-entry visa.
 The Residence Status is all that matters.

 At the airport, you will receive a Landing Permission Seal in your passport that shows how long you may stay in Japan.
 If you arrive at one of the airports listed below, then you will also receive your Residence Card at the airport.
 If you arrive at any other airport, you will receive your Residence Card later, after you complete your residence registration paperwork during orientation.
 Don’t worry, we’ll help you with that.

-Important: Once you have your Residence Card, then your visa expiration date and landing seal expiration date are no longer important, so you can ignore those.
+Important: Once you have your Residence Card, then your visa expiration date and landing permission seal expiration date are no longer important, so you can ignore those.

 Airports that Issue Residence Cards: